software-mansion/protostar/website/docs/cairo-1/02-understanding-cairo-packages.md

 You can refer to [official Cairo documentation](https://github.com/starkware-libs/cairo/tree/main/docs/reference) for more details.

-Keep in mind that Protostar does not use `cairo_project.toml`.
+Keep in mind that Protostar does not support `cairo_project.toml`.
 It uses [Scarb](https://docs.swmansion.com/scarb) - a powerful package manager -  and its [manifest files](https://docs.swmansion.com/scarb/docs/reference/manifest) instead.

 ## Modules